-Macquarie is a global financial services group operating in 34 markets.
+Macquarie is a global financial services group operating in 31 markets.
 MGL, together with all eligible Australian resident wholly owned subsidiaries of MGL, comprise a Tax Consolidated Group with MGL as the head entity.
-Further details of Macquarie's taxation accounting policy and material subsidiaries including country of incorporation can be sourced from Note 1 and Note 17 of the Financial Report.
+Further details of Macquarie's taxation accounting policy and subsidiaries can be sourced from Note 1 and the CEDS included in the Financial Report.